Sunday, 22 December 2024

 Advanced driver-assist system

-Rivian’s Driver Plus system has many fans, but the company has not been seen as a leader in autonomous driving.
+Rivian’s Driver Plus system has many fans, but the company has not been seen as a leader in driving.
 That might change with the second-generation R1 computing system, which is getting a significant upgrade.
 Rivian is installing Nvidia’s AI chips in its vehicles for the first time, improving processing speeds and enabling hands-free driving.

 Image credit: Unreal Engine